 The General Store offers all things Dukes of Hazzard, including: t-shirts, ball caps, bumper stickers, cowboy hats, jewelry, street signs, coffee mugs, koozies, matchbox cars and more.
 Throughout the museum, authentic memorabilia, props, costumes and many pictures are featured.
 There are original uniforms, painted car hoods, collectibles, classic toys, Hazzard County license plates and much more.
 Outside of the museum, guests can get their pictures taken with Cooter's tow truck, the Hazzard County Sheriff's car, and of course, the General Lee.

 Along with free admission 7 days a week, Cooter's Place also hosts a number of events during the year.
 Characters from the show stop by to sign autographs and take pictures with fans, Hazzard County vehicles parade through town, and Cooter makes many appearances at his famous attraction.
-For all those who loved the show (or love the re-runs), Cooter's Place Museum is a blast from the past of the good ol' days.
+For all those who loved the show (or love the re-runs), Cooter's Place Museum is a blast from the past.